jlquinn/xbows-driver/doc/spec.md

 What do I think I know so far?

+# How To Reverse Engineer

+The approach I'm using is running Windows 7 in a Virtual Box VM on Ubuntu 18.04, with Wireshark capturing USB packets between the keyboard and the host.

+It took a bit of fighting to get a working setup where Windows could see the keyboard well enough for the driver program to work.

+Creating a VM and installing Windows on it was easy.
+That step just worked.
+However, getting Windows to see the nonstandard USB interfaces of the keyboard was harder.

+One thing I had to do was tell virtualbox to use /usr/share/virtualbox/VBoxGuestAdditions.iso as a storage device in Windows so that I could install the windows parts of the USB drivers.

+I also had to expose /usr/share/virtualbox-ext-pack to make VirtualBox have the all the USB bridge drivers necessary.

+To get the keyboard exposed, first I had to detach the device from linux so that virtualbox could expose it to windows:

+``
+ 1144  echo -n '3-11.3:1.1' > /sys/bus/usb/drivers/usbhid/unbind
+ 1146  echo -n '3-11.3:1.0' > /sys/bus/usb/drivers/usbhid/unbind
+ 1147  echo -n '3-11.3:1.2' > /sys/bus/usb/drivers/usbhid/unbind
+``

+At this point, I could install the xbows driver and it could see the keyboard properly.
+Then I could use Wireshark to capture USB packets going back and forth.

 # Basic Device USB HID info

 Here is the detailed device descriptor.